-The guitarist aging art-rockers turn to for a sublime and stirring mixture of solid chops and wild-eyed invention, Adrian Belew (born in Kentucky, raised in Ohio) has played a crucial long-term role in the careers of David Bowie and King Crimson, while also making important contributions to Frank Zappa, Talking Heads, the Tom Tom Club and others.
+The guitarist aging art-rockers turn to for a sublime and stirring mixture of solid chops and wild-eyed invention, Adrian Belew (born in Kentucky, raised in Ohio) has played a crucial long-term role in the careers of David Bowie and King Crimson, while also making important contributions to Frank Zappa (who gave him his first break), Talking Heads, the Tom Tom Club and others.
 In between commitments like Bowie’s Sound + Vision tour, Belew has found the time to pursue a pop career of his own.
 Nearly every LP contains at least one or two songs in which Belew’s Beatlesque songwriting, unpretentious humanism, MIDI-processed guitar adventures and yelping vocals ring the delightful popcraft bell.
 At times, he seems very much like a latter-day Todd Rundgren with smaller computers.

 On his first solo album, Belew echoes famous associates rather than stakes out any turf to call his own.
 He employs pre-stardom friends from Midwestern bands rather than big names, serving up a varied program of calculated weirdness, straight rock and semi-funk.
 Mildly charming and rather unfocused, the tenuous unifying thread on Lone Rhino is Belew’s David Byrne-style singing.